 List of Famous Historical Monuments of India and their Builders

 This article is all about famous historical monuments of India, information about most important historical places of India, list of monuments and their builders.
-Historical Monuments can be classified according to architecture styles, religious entities, period of construction etc. By period we mean the monuments constructed in India can be differentiated by as per their time e.g. Indus valley period, Magadha Empire, Gupta Empire etc in Ancient India, Mughal period during Medieval India and monuments of Modern India.
+Historical Monuments can be classified according to architecture styles, religious entities, period of construction etc. By period we mean the monuments constructed can be differentiated as per their time e.g. Indus valley period, Magadha Empire, Gupta Empire etc in Ancient India, Mughal period during Medieval India and monuments of Modern India.
 Styles of Architecture also plays a vital role in classification of Historical Places of India.
 For example the monuments built during Mughal era are classical examples of Turkish-Persian architecture, while the monuments of South India gives the glimpses of Dravidian Architecture.
-Some of the important and famous historical monuments of India.
+Some of the important and famous historical monuments of India are as follows:

 Famous Historical Monuments of India